Battlefield 2: Commander

 The commander position is an exclusive role played by one member of each team.
 Any member of a team may apply for the position, but priority is given to players of higher rank.

 The commander alone has access to the "commander screen", an interface similar to that of a real-time strategy game.
 This allows the commander an overview of the battlefield as a whole, or zoom in and view parts of the map in real-time.
-The commander also has control of the various commander assets, which include artillery strikes, vehicle and supply drops, and UAV's.
+The commander also has control of the various commander assets, which include artillery strikes, vehicle and supply drops, and UAVs.
 They can deploy them to assist their team.
 The commander can communicate with squads either by sending orders, or via VoIP voice communication.
 These tools allow the commander to strategically coordinate their forces on the battlefield.

 A commander may resign at any point, freeing the position for other members of their team; they may also be forcibly removed by a successful mutiny vote conducted by their team (provided the server allows mutiny votes).
 Although the commander does not gain points by normal methods (kills, flag captures, etc.), their score is doubled at the end of the round if their team wins.

 The commander position would be seen again in Battlefield 2142 and Battlefield 4.

 Awards and unlockable weapons

 Players can earn awards (ribbons, badges, and medals) for certain in-game accomplishments.
 Badges and ribbons are the easiest to obtain, while medals are usually much harder, requiring more extensive play.
 As players ascend through the ranks they will gain the ability to unlock certain weapons.
-Each time a player is promoted to an eligible rank, they are given the opportunity to unlock one of seven unlockable weapons, one for each class, which they may subsequently use in place of the standard weapon for the given class.
+Each time a player is promoted to an eligible rank, they are given the opportunity to unlock one of seven unlockable weapons, one corresponding to each class, which they may subsequently use in place of the standard weapon for the given class.